 The proposed dig-out port will provide a massive injection into the KZN regional economy as well as support the N3 corridor growth to Gauteng.
 With 10% of South Africa's manufacturing muscle concentrated in the South Durban Basin.
-With a projected first phase development of some 16 berths for container vessels and a car terminal, the dug-out port will afford huge relief to the congested container operations within the port of Durban.
+With a projected first phase development of some 16 berths for container vessels and a car terminal, the proposed Durban Dig Out Port (DDOP) will afford huge relief to the congested container operations within the port of Durban.
 A drastic reduction in the convergence of road-operated container traffic to South Coast Road and the Bayhead area will also result.

 With the emphasis on containerisation at the Durban port, these operations are likely to focus on higher value goods, relating to elements of the manufacturing sector.
 It is expected that there will be many spin-offs from this intervention, including job creation as a result of increased capacity of the Durban port.
 Apart from sustaining much needed jobs, this project will support Durban's economic growth vision initiative.
 In addition, the port has a well-equipped passenger terminal at N-berth on the T-Jetty for the convenience of cruise ships, which operate mostly during the summer months between November and May.
 During the summer each year MSC and Starlight Cruises base a cruise ship for all-summer cruising at Durban, operating to the Mozambique and Indian Ocean island destinations.
 These and other cruise ships make use of one or more berths as required and at times the port can have as many as three cruise ships in port together.
+A new purpose built Cruise Ship Terminal near Point Road is planned and proposals that have been received in this regard is currently being evaluated.